pip-services/pip-services-docs/content/en/conceptual/communication/swagger/_index.md

 ##### Configuration for document 2

-To be able to generate a Swagger UI, we need to set the swagger’s enable field to true.
+To be able to generate a Swagger UI, we need to set the swagger's enable field to true.
 Besides, as we want to document the commands defined in the command set, we declare auto as true and we define the route field that will be part of the URL for the generated Swagger UI.
 The example below shows this configuration.

 ```yaml
 - descriptor: "hello-friend:service:commandable-http1:default:1.0"